 Using the Guardians of the Galaxy Ride Virtual Queue

-For right now, this is supposition based on how the virtual queue worked for both Rise of the Resistance and Remy’s Ratatouille Adventure.
+The Guardians of the Galaxy virtual queue operates the same way the virtual queue did for both Rise of the Resistance and Remy’s Ratatouille Adventure.

-Typically, the virtual queue opens up two times a day, once at 7:00a and again at 1:00p.
-In the past, the 7:00a time was the more competitive of the two.
+The virtual queue opens up two times a day, once at 7:00a and again at 1:00p.
+The 7:00a time is typically the more competitive of the two.

-That’s not to say that getting a boarding group is easy at 1:00p, because it isn’t.
-You access the virtual queue system via the My Disney Experience app on your phone.
+The only way to access the virtual queue system is via the My Disney Experience app on your phone.

 All guests who want a Guardians of the Galaxy boarding group must have a valid park ticket for that day, as well as a park pass reservation.